wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+= 3.6.76 =
+* Upgrade now for more bug fixes.

 = 3.6.75 =
 * Upgrade now for improved experience.

 = 3.6.74 =
-* Upgrade now for secrity fix.
+* Upgrade now for security fix.

 = 3.6.73 =
 * Upgrade now for WordPress 4.0 compatibility and minor bug fixes.